joshgerdes/jekyll-uno/_drafts/deallocate-stopped-virtual-machines-using-azure-automation.md

 And, of course, 'Contributor' rights to the Microsoft Azure subscription to provide the resources and the alerts and resources and set up the system managed identity.

-We will run through setting up this from scratch using the Azure Portal and an already created PowerShell Azure Automation runbook.
+We will set up this from scratch using the Azure Portal and an already created PowerShell Azure Automation runbook.